Volume IV, Episode VII-i

 Replied Amazaki Juro.
 Yoshizane hit his lap with a fan.

 “In that case Kagetsura’s scheme has been revealed.
-When I attacked Takita, hard it might have been to predict the outcome, Kagetsura must have known.
-Because Sadakane was a rogue hated even by gods above and gods on earth and unforgivable to folk’s eyes, however advantageous he might have appeared for the time being/ temporarily, his end wouldn’t be a nice one/he’d have it coming.
+When I attacked Takita, hard it might have been to predict the outcome, Kagetsura must have known that, because Sadakane was a rogue hated even by gods above and gods on earth and unforgivable to folk’s eyes, his end wouldn’t be a nice one however advantageous he might have appeared for the time being.
 When the time came that Sadakane perished and I got to rule his land, Nobutoki wouldn’t be of any help for Anzai – he’d only display his brute courage.

 Kagetsura feared that, to fight ill-advised war alongside him would only lead to an instant defeat, so he allied with me on the surface to make Ujimoto attack Nobutoki whilst he himself seized Maro’s Hiratate Castle so he would rule the entire Asahina County and equal me in power.
 A fan may miss the lap but this guess of mine won’t miss the mark.”